mrismanaziz/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.